kelvinz/code-notes/courses/spark_docs.md

 Use the Less Than patch to make something happen when the value coming from the input patch is less than a preset value.
 	first input + second input => less than

+*Not Patch*
+Use the Not patch to reverse the signal coming from a patch.
+For example, if a true boolean signal is being sent from a patch, the Not patch makes the boolean signal false.
+	signal => reverse signal